connellw/ConnellsBlog/_drafts/domain-events-vs-integration-events.md

 ## Public Contracts

-Domain events (and their notifications) are designed to be handled internally.
-However, integration events are often part of your public API contracts that clients are allowed to subscribe to.
+Domain events (and their notifications) are usually designed to be handled internally.
+However, integration events are often part of the public API contracts that clients are allowed to subscribe to.

+These could be published to subscribers using an Event Bus like RabbitMq, or some HTTP callback method like WebHooks or SignalR.

-Because they are public, they must be **versioned**.
+Because they are public, they must be **versioned** somehow.
 We can't make breaking changes to events that external systems are subscribed to.

-These could be implemented by publishing events to subscribers over an Event Bus like RabbitMq, or some HTTP callback method like WebHooks or SignalR.
+This could be achieved similarly to other public APIs by maintaining multiple versions of the same event until all clients have migrated.

 ## Event Store

-Another option is to allow clients to query for past events.
+Rather than publishing the events, another option is to allow clients to query them.
 We would need to persist each event to some storage.

 ```c#
 internal class EventStoreHandler<TEvent> : IDomainEventHandler<TEvent>